Neha-Setia/Chat-Transcripts/README.md

 * From the `My Projects > Default` page, Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 * Click `browse` and navigate to [Archive.zip](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents/tree/master/data)
-* Click `browse` and navigate to [config_relations.txt](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents/tree/master/data)
-* Click `browse` and navigate to [config_classification.txt](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents/tree/master/data)

 ![](doc/source/images/add_file.png)

-> Note:  It is possible to use your own data and configuration files.
-If you use a configuration file from your computer, make sure to conform to the JSON structure given in `data/config_classification.txt`.

 ### 2.5 Save and Share